7000+ complex surgeries over 16 years. Get an expert second opinion from Dr. Cohen here.

 Most adenomas are non-functioning, meaning they do not secrete excess hormones.
 However, some adenomas will secrete excess ACTH, GH, prolactin, or other hormones, leading to a variety of hormone-related symptoms.

 Many people with adenomas lead a normal lifespan with no long-term effects from the tumor.
-There are currently medical, surgical, and radiation therapy options available to keep pituitary tumors under control and therefore most patients suffering from pituitary tumors enjoy normal lives and normal lifespans.
+There are currently medical, surgical, and radiation therapy options available to keep pituitary tumors under control, and therefore, most patients suffering from pituitary tumors enjoy normal lives and normal lifespans.

 Is Pituitary Tumor Curable?